Robotic Contact Juggling: Conclusions and Future Work

 The relative linear accelerations $\arel = {^{c_h} \mathbf{a}_{p_h p_o}}$ are constrained by the second-order rolling constraints $\arel = \mathbf{a}_\text{roll}$.
 These were derived in Eq.~(60) of \cite{Sarkar1996}.
 The general version is given in Eq.~\eqref{eq:rolling_aroll} and the full form is reproduced below:

-The relative rotational acceleration $\alpha_z$ is constrained by the second-order-pure-rolling constraints $\alpha_z = \alpha_{z,\text{pr}}$.
+The relative rotational acceleration $\alpha_z$ is constrained by the second-order pure-rolling constraints $\alpha_z = \alpha_{z,\text{pr}}$.
 This was given in \cite{Sarkar1996} as $\alpha_{z,\text{pr}} = 0$.
 We found this to be valid for simple geometries such as sphere-on-sphere, sphere-on-plane, and ellipsoid-on-plane, but for more complex geometries such as ellipsoid-on-ellipsoid and sphere-on-ellipsoid, $\alpha_{z,\text{pr}} = 0$ did not enforce the no-spin constraint.\\

 To derive the rolling constraint we set the derivative of the expression for $\omega_z$ from the first-order kinematics equal to zero: